 I’m fascinated by the visual image, film and virtual worlds.
 Food is important.
 And politics, sociology and social history too.
 I’m lost without a computer.

-In 2001, I set up Dane Stone Publishing to publish my work around community cookbooks and local food traditions and history.
-This was initially a series of postcards featuring local and traditional recipes of the north of England.
+Before this, in 2001, I set up Dane Stone Publishing to publish my work around community cookbooks and local food traditions and history.
+This was initially a series of postcards featuring local and traditional recipes that covered the north of England.
 I wrote two books that built on that work: Yorkshire: In Recipes and Photographs (2011, now out of print) and The Lake District and Cumbria in Recipes and Photographs (2012 & 2015).

 You can read more about what I do by following the links in the menu above.